-Something makes you hesitate as you bend to pick up the post.
+You hesitate as you bend to pick up the post.
 A colourful leaflet mixed in with all the other junk mail stands out – beckons you.
-When you hold it in your hands a momentary flash of a woman’s face hits the backs of your retinas.
+When you hold it in your hands a momentary flash of a woman’s face hits the back of your retinas.
 What the hell?
 You have no recollection of her, but her cobalt blue eyes stare into yours.

 Just for a moment, then she’s gone.

 Since Cheryl left you stranded at the altar, you’ve struggled to hold a meaningful conversation with any women, let alone trust one again.
 But you miss the intimacy.

 You know you want to go, whispers across your shoulders.
 Maybe you will.
 It cuts out the approach-and-chat-up scenario – to a degree.
 A skill you’d lost long ago.
 Cheryl was supposed to be the one.

 The Dark Horse

 What do you have to lose?
 Your dignity for one.
 Not for the first time.
 You don’t care.
 You want to do this.

 The atmosphere in the newly refurbished pub has a peculiar vibe.
 It startles the hairs on your arms to life.
 Tingling transforms your nape to a sizzle of ignited flesh – good job the lighting is feeble.
 You don’t want to set the place on fire.